undnull/helios/NOTES.md

 I was often thinking about this.
 Will there be an embedded level editor or script editor?
 The answer is... **No**.
 I don't want to bloat the engine with some heavy stuff that won't be even used for production.
 Instead, I would write a small amount of plug-ins for VSCode (engine API auto-completion for scripts) and Tiled Editor (engine's tilemap format support).
 Of couse I will write my own toolset for stuff like JSON->BSON compiler.
 Be as simple as possible, right? :)

-## Scripting language
-I firstly was thinking about Lua as an easy to learn language that is widely supported.
-But I also like AngelScript for its C++-ish nature and syntax.
-I will choose that when the time comes.